 A partial summary of the 2023 minimum flow habitat study and additional erosion investigations is included in this FLA.
-NSPW will submit an Updated Study Report (USR) to the Commission with the results of the final Reservoir/Flow Routing Model, final Minimum Flow Habitat Evaluation, and a supplement to the Shoreline Stability Study report, in a separate filing no later than September 28, 2023.
+NSPW submitted an Updated Study Report (USR) to the Commission with the results of the final Reservoir/Flow Routing Model, final Minimum Flow Habitat Evaluation, and a supplement to the Shoreline Stability Study report, in a separate filing.